Bairnsdale: Newspapers

 Bairnsdale's local newspapers are the Bairnsdale Advertiser for sale on Mondays and Fridays and East Gippsland News delivered free on Wednesday every week.
 Both publications along with several others are owned and published by East Gippsland Newspapers.
 A unique feature of the Bairnsdale Advertiser is that it has continued in the same family since the 1880s.
 In the ten years to 1986 the paper won the John and James Cook award for non-daily Victorian newspapers.
 The printer has in past years also printed several books for local writers.

 Television

 Television was introduced to Bairnsdale in 1956 when John Porter erected the first antenna in the town.
-Later, the area was the first in Australia to receive its own regional television station, GLV-10 Gippsland (now Southern Cross 10), when it launched on 9 December 1961.
+Later, the area was the first in Australia to receive its own regional television station, GLV-10 Gippsland (now Network 10), when it launched on 9 December 1961.

-Programs from the three main commercial television networks (Seven, Nine and Ten) are all re-broadcast into Bairnsdale by their regional affiliates - Prime7 (AMV), WIN (VTV) and Southern Cross Austereo (GLV).
+Programs from the three main commercial television networks (Seven, Nine and Ten) are all re-broadcast into Bairnsdale by their regional affiliates – Seven (formerly Prime7) (AMV), WIN (VTV) and Ten (GLV).
 All broadcast from the Latrobe Valley transmitter at Mount Tassie as well as local relay transmitters located at Mount Taylor approximately 12–13 km NNW from Bairnsdale.
 All the commercial stations are based in Traralgon and have local commercials placed on their broadcasts.

 Local news is available on all three commercial networks: